GENERAL PRINCIPLES AND PURPOSE

 - The telephones at all service desks are business phones.
 They may only be used by patrons, with staff permission, in cases of emergency.

 - Bicycles should be placed in the bike rack and locked.
-Bikes, scooters, or Segways may not be left inside the library or on the handicap ramp leading into the library.
+Bikes and scooters (or other similar wheeled items) may not be left inside the library or on the handicap ramp leading into the library.